French Polynesia: Relations with mainland France

 Despite a local assembly and government, French Polynesia is not in a free association with France, like the Cook Islands with New Zealand.
-As a French overseas collectivity, the local government has no competence in justice, university education, security and defense.
+As a French overseas collectivity, the local government has no direct authority over justice, university education, or defense.
 Services in these areas are directly provided and administered by the Government of France, including the National Gendarmerie (which also polices rural and border areas in metropolitan France), and French military forces.
-The collectivity government retains control over primary and secondary education, health, town planning, and the environment.
+The local or collectivity government retains control over primary and secondary education, health, town planning, and the environment.
 The highest representative of the State in the territory is the High Commissioner of the Republic in French Polynesia (Haut commissaire de la République en Polynésie française).

 French Polynesia also sends three deputies to the French National Assembly in three constituencies, the 1st representing Papeete and its north-eastern suburbs, plus the commune (municipality) of Mo'orea-Mai'ao, the Tuāmotu-Gambier administrative division, and the Marquesas Islands administrative division, the 2nd representing much of Tahiti outside Papeete and the Austral Islands administrative subdivision, and the 3rd representing the Leeward Islands administrative subdivision and the south-western suburbs of Papeete.
 French Polynesia also sends two senators to the French Senate.

 Defence

 The defence of the collectivity is the responsibility of the French Armed Forces.
-Some 900 military personnel are deployed in the territory – incorporating the Pacific-Polynesian Marine Infantry Regiment (RIMaP-P) – along with modest air transport and surveillance assets.
-The latter include three Falcon 200 Gardian maritime surveillance aircraft from French Naval Aviation, which are to be replaced by the more modern Falcon 2000 Albatros starting in 2025.
+Some 900 military personnel are deployed in the territory — incorporating the Pacific-Polynesian Marine Infantry Regiment (RIMaP-P) — along with modest air transport and surveillance assets.
+The latter included three Falcon 200 Gardian maritime surveillance aircraft from French Naval Aviation, which as of 2025/26 are being replaced, on an interim basis, by the more advanced Falcon 50 aircraft.
+These aircraft will in turn be replaced by the new Falcon 2000 Albatros starting in about 2030.
 The former is composed of two CN-235 tactical transport aircraft drawn from the Air Force's ET 82 "Maine" transport squadron.

-Three principal French Navy vessels are based in the territory, including: the surveillance frigate Prairial, the patrol and support ship Bougainville and the coast guard vessel Arago.
+As of mid-2024, three principal French Navy vessels are based in the territory, including the surveillance frigate Prairial, the patrol and support ship Bougainville, and Teriieroo to Teriierooiterai, a vessel of the new Félix Éboué class of patrol vessels.
+In 2026 a second vessel of the Félix Éboué class, Philip Bernardino, is to be deployed in Tahiti to further reinforce France's maritime surveillance capabilities in the region.
 As of 2021, two smaller port and coastal tugs (RPCs), Maroa and Manini, were also operational in the territory.
-Flottille 35F of French naval aviation deploys a detachment of three AS 365N Dauphin helicopters in Tahiti.
-The helicopters carry out a variety of roles in the territory or may be embarked on Prairial as required.
-In late 2023 or early 2024, Arago is to be replaced by Teriieroo to Teriierooiterai, a vessel of the new Félix Éboué class of patrol vessels.
-The French Navy will further reinforce its offshore patrol capabilities in the region by deploying a second vessel of the class (Philip Bernardino) to Tahiti by 2025.
+As of 2025, Flottilla 35F of French Naval Aviation deploys a detachment of two AS 365N Dauphin helicopters in Tahiti.
+The helicopters carry out a variety of roles in the territory, and may be embarked on the frigate Prairial as needed.

 The National Gendarmerie deploys some 500 active personnel and civilians, plus around 150 reservists, in French Polynesia.
-The patrol boat Jasmin of the Maritime Gendarmerie is also based in the territory and is to be replaced by a new PCG patrol boat in about 2025–2026.
+The patrol boat Jasmin of the Maritime Gendarmerie is also based in the territory and is to be replaced by a new PCG-NG patrol boat around 2025–2026.